Taxable benefits in kind – watch out for NI

 The cost of the benefits is generally a deduction for the employer and this would reduce the employer’s corporation tax bill.
 However, it also triggers an additional, employers’ Class 1A National Insurance liability.

-The amount payable is 13.8% of total taxable benefits provided.
+The amount payable is currently 13.8% of total taxable benefits provided.

-Although this extra National Insurance payment is itself tax deductible, there is still a net loss of cashflow for the company which needs to be considered when planning remuneration packages for directors and employees.
+Although this extra National Insurance payment is itself tax deductible to the company, there is still a net loss of cashflow which needs to be considered when planning remuneration packages for directors and employees.